 This is the pattern for the deck beam crown.
 The bend in the logs follows the deck crown pretty closely.

-Between Irene and Sandy, enough white ash for 20 deck beams
+Between Tropical Storm Irene in 2011 and Hurricane Sandy in 2012 – enough white ash for 20 deck beams

 Yates Sawmill, Lubec, Maine